A Comprehensive Study on Large Language Models for Mutation Testing: Evaluation Results

+We explore the syntactic diversity of mutants generated by each approach.
+Note that PIT works at the Java bytecode level, we thus skip it in this RQ.

-To assess the diversity of AST node types, we first determine if a mutation involves deletion (i.e., removing a code element).
-For the non-deletion mutations, we parse the code before and after mutation by Javalang~\cite{javalang}, to observe which new AST node types are introduced.
+\textbf{AST Node Diversity:} To assess the diversity of AST node types, we first determine if a mutant involves \textit{deletion} (i.e., removing a code element).
+For the \textit{non-deletion mutants}, we parse the code before and after mutation by the parser Javalang\footnote{\url{https://pypi.org/project/javalang}}, to observe which new AST node types are introduced.
 A larger number of newly introduced AST node types indicates richer diversity.

-\figref{diversity} shows the results, which reveal that LLM-based mutation approaches introduce more types of new AST nodes than other approaches.
-GPT-3.5 exhibits the greatest diversity, introducing 45 new AST node types, and subsuming all other approaches.
-Traditional approach Major introduces only two new types of AST nodes, which is not surprising as the mutation operators are a fixed set of simple operations.

-We also check the AST node diversity of the examples we provided in the LLM prompts (see~\tabref{few-shots}), as shown by the ``Few-shot Example'' in \figref{diversity}.
-Interestingly, we find that these examples introduce only one new type of AST node.
-This indicates that the LLMs are creative in generating mutations, producing significantly more diverse mutations than the examples provided to them.
+\figref{diversity} illustrates the number of introduced AST node types, with traditional approaches highlighted in green and LLM-based approaches in blue.
+The figure reveals that LLM-based approaches present more types of new AST nodes than traditional approaches.
+The best LLM-based approaches, LLMut (DS-671b) and LLMut(DS-236b), exhibit the greatest diversity, introducing 49 new AST node types, followed by GPT-4o-Mini, which introduces 45 new types.
+Additionally, all models with LLMut introduce significantly more AST node types than traditional approaches.
+Meanwhile, BugFarm (DS-671b) and BugFarm (GPT-4o) present 33 and 31 new AST node types, respectively, which also outperform other traditional approaches.
+We also check the AST node diversity of the examples we provided in the LLM prompts (see~\tabref{few-shots}), as shown by the ``Examples'' in \figref{diversity}.
+Interestingly, we find that these examples introduce only one new type of AST node and are subsumed by all other approaches.
+This indicates that LLMs are creative in generating mutants, producing significantly more diverse mutants than the examples provided to them.

-We further analyzed the distribution of deletions and AST Node types across different approaches, as shown in~\tabref{tab: diversity}, which highlights the top-3 most frequent AST node types.
-For the proportion of deletions, GPT-3.5 and CodeLlama-13b generate 5.1\% and 0.3\% deletions, respectively.
-Nearly half of the mutations of LEAM are deletions, which may be the reason for generating many non-compilable mutations.
-Major generates deletions on restricted locations and results in 17.6\% deletions. $\mu$Bert replaces the masked code elements with BERT, thereby rarely having deletions.
+We further analyzed the distribution of deletions and AST node types across different approaches, as shown in~\tabref{diversity}, which highlights the proportion of the mutants that delete the target code element and the top three most frequent AST node types.
+For the proportion of deletions, the traditional approach, LEAM, shows the highest deletion mutant ratio, with 48.9\%, followed by Major at 15.3\%.
+In contrast, all LLM-based approaches generate deletion mutants at a rate below 6\%, with three models producing less than 1.0\%.
+This indicates that, compared to existing approaches, LLMs are less inclined to generate deletion mutants.
+As shown later, we find that deletions are one of the key factors contributing to the lower compilation success rate.